Locking, Somerset: History

 The village of Locking is small but has a long history.
 There is evidence of Roman settlements nearby.
 The name "Locking" has a Saxon derivation probably meaning "Locc's people" and it was in the Saxon period that the church and village grew.
 The parish was part of the Winterstoke Hundred.

 John Plumley, who at the time was Lord of the Manor, had been a supporter of the Duke of Monmouth and participated in the Battle of Sedgmoor.
 Following the rout of Monmouth's forces, Plumley returned to Locking, and when the King's men came looking for him, he was given away by his dog whose barking alerted them to Plumley hiding in a nearby tree.
 The manor was subsequently acquired by Edward Colston of Bristol.
-In 1708 he endowed the manor to free school (now Colston's School) he established in his home city.
+In 1708 he endowed the manor to free school (now Collegiate School) he established in his home city.

 East of the village, close to RAF Locking is the site of Locking Castle a motte and bailey castle on Carberry Hill.
 It has been designated as a Scheduled Ancient Monument.